lukaspalkovic/DCS_wiki/DroneCore.Pilot-Power-supply.md

 ## 5V DC/DC specification
 As you can see in the "Power supply diagram", DroneCore.Pilot board contains 5V DC/DC converter, which can be supplied directly from drone battery (VDD_MAIN).
-We strongly recommend using active coolers to ensure sufficient air flow through drone body, if sum of power consumption of DroneCore.Pilot with all connected peripherals exceeds 25W.
+It is highly recommended to use fan to ensure sufficient air flow through drone body, if sum of power consumption of DroneCore.Pilot with all connected peripherals exceeds 25W.

  - **Electrical characteristics**
     - input voltage range: 6,5V - 30V